futurice/field-ops-guide/field-ops-guide.md

 **Relevant links:**

 * [LSC: Validation](https://leanservicecreation.com/material/p10.pdf)

-### QUESTION: Does _everyone_ know what is the final deliverable & what it is used for?

-**What is the criteria for "yes"?**

-Everyone, including all relevant stakeholders in the Client organization, knows the expected delivery and its possibilities for further use.
-If it is a prototype built quickly with duct tape & WD-40, it is clear for the Client that it will be burned after this project.

-**Why is this important?**

-It is to everyone's benefit that the parties have a shared understanding of what the project outcome is, and especially what it is **not** suitable for.
-Validating a concept with a prototype leads to a different outcome than building a production-grade MVP, and it is only possible to continue building upon the latter.

 ### QUESTION: Does everyone know where project tasks are tracked and how progress is updated?